jorgearguellles/ts-poo/README.md

 - Normally we use interfaces to hard typing on Objects
 - A interface work like a contract
 - We use Interface with data we want share it.
 Public props or Methods

+# Abstract classes

+- Is a way to restrict object creation from father classes
+- If we have a Animal Class that extend Dog, Beer, Eagle animals classes...so, we can't create a instance by Animal class.
+Only we can create a instance from Dog, beer o eagle class.